A Discrete Analog of Tutte's Barycentric Embeddings on Surfaces: Harmonious drawings

 \section{Harmonious drawings}

 In this section, we provide the key definition of \emph{harmonious drawings} of graphs in a reducing triangulation, used in the statements of our theorems.
-We actually start with the notion of strongly harmonious drawings, which are the discrete analog of barycentric drawings, in which each inner vertex is drawn in \emph{convex position}: every straight line $I$ containing $v$ sees edges incident to $v$ on both sides, here understood in the \emph{strong sense} that some edges incident to $v$ enter the two \emph{open} half-planes separated by $I$.
+We actually start with the notion of strongly harmonious drawings, which are the discrete analog of barycentric drawings, in which each inner vertex is drawn in \emph{convex position}: intuitively, and at a local scale, every straight line $I$ containing $v$ sees edges incident to $v$ on both sides, here understood in the \emph{strong sense} that some edges incident to $v$ enter the two \emph{open} half-planes separated by $I$ (this is when the surface is homeomorphic to a plane, general surfaces are then handled via their universal cover, as we shall see).
 Harmonious drawings are a slightly relaxed notion that is suitable for our results.